xulihang/BasicCAT-website/silhouette/docs.md

 sudo xattr -rd com.apple.quarantine /Applications/Silhouette.app
 ```

 For Linux, you can use the files in the Windows's zip file.
 You need to install FFmpeg, Whisper.cpp and Java with JavaFX to start it.
-[Template file](https://github.com/xulihang/Silhouette/releases/download/v1.1.0/Silhouette-Linux-template.zip)
+You can use the [template file](https://github.com/xulihang/Silhouette/releases/download/v1.1.0/Silhouette-Linux-template.zip), which has them included.
+You also need to unzip the ONNXRuntime so files in the app's folder: [linux-onnxruntime-1.20.0.zip](https://github.com/xulihang/onnxruntime-for-win7/releases/download/builds/linux-onnxruntime-1.20.0.zip).

 ## Setup